erjank/teaching/README.md

 Tweedie, Allegra Via, Anelda van der Walt, Belinda Weaver, Jason Williams, and everyone who has gone through Software Carpentry instructor training over the years.
-I am also grateful to Neil Brown, Warren Code, and Mark Degani for their feedback on this version.
+I am also grateful to Neil Brown, Warren Code, Mark Degani, and Bob Freeman for their feedback on this version.
 If you find it useful, I hope you will pass on whatever you learn to someone else.

 ## Who You Are